mikeo00/bootcamp_projai/README.md

-MADE BY:MICHAEL OSTA,CHARBEL SHAKER,HOUSSEIN MOUSAWI
+MADE BY:MICHAEL OSTA,CHARBEL CHAKER,HUSSEIN MOUSAWI

 the notebook contains the full blocks of the model step by step there is also a py file where all the notebook code is written in it in case the notebook didnt open properly